 See "Part IV - Statement of Governance Practices - Trustee and Management Ownership Policy" and "Part V - Trustees' Compensation and Ownership - Trustee Ownership" for further information.

-Ben Rodney has been nominated for election to the Board at the Meeting on June 13, 2019, and, if elected, will have until June 13, 2024, to meet the minimum ownership requirement.
+Ben Rodney was elected to the Board on June 13, 2019, and has until June 13, 2024, to meet the minimum ownership requirement.

 Victor Thielmann, FEC, P.Eng.
-Independent Trustee and Nominee

 Member of Audit Committee